Skip to Main Content

 There are three pillars to the policy:

-2. Data Management Plans: By spring 2022, the agencies will identify the initial set of funding opportunities subject to the DMP requirement.
-The agencies will pilot the DMP requirement in targeted funding opportunities before this date.
+2. Data Management Plans: The agencies have identified the initial set of funding opportunities subject to the DMP requirement.

 3. Data Deposit: After reviewing the institutional strategies and in line with the readiness of the Canadian research community, the agencies will phase in the deposit requirement.